DougPA/xLib6000/xLib6000-master/README.md

 Builds on macOS 10.13.3 using XCode 9.2 (9c40b) using Swift 4 with a Deployment Target of macOS 10.10

-** NOTE **: Version 0.9.1328 is a major reorganization of this framework.
-Most of the functionality is unchanged but a new class has been added (Api.swift) and the initialization of the framework has been changed to start with an Api object (not a Radio object).
+NOTE: The Swift 4 Branch has been eliminated, the Master Branch is now the sole repository.

+Version 1.0.1 is a reorganization of the file structure to reflect the use of Common Code between this framework and xAPITesterSL and xSDR6000

 ==========================================================================